beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 **Issues**:
 - One-time queries (like aggregation, case specific) added to Selector.
 - Huge class with a lot of methods.
-- Queries are difficult for reuse.
+- Queries are difficult to reuse.
 - Similar methods with small differences like limit, offset.
 - Problem with naming methods.
 - Merge conflicts.

 ### New Approach

-SOQL Lib has slightly different approach.
+The SOQL Lib has a slightly different approach.

 **Assumption**: